 Dental crowns are prosthetics for your teeth.
 Crowns — or dental caps, as they’re called — become a permanent part of your teeth and require the same care you give your other teeth.
-Go to a Yonkers dentist open on Saturday and Sunday, and you’ll find the dental crown cost is just as reasonable as other dentists, but you may be able to have it put in place sooner.
+Go to a Yonkers family dentist near you, and you’ll find the dental crown cost is just as reasonable as other dentists, but you may be able to have it put in place sooner.

 A dental crown is a prosthetic for your tooth.
 Unlike a denture, dental crowns are cemented onto your teeth, so they’re permanent.
 Crowns, or dental caps, cover damaged teeth completely, from the gum line up to the tip.
 Dental caps can be made to look just like your original teeth, matching the color and shape.
 You may need a dental crown to: